psnider/mongoose-connector/README.md

 # mongoose-connector

-Connect and disconnect to a mongodb via mongoose.
+Connect and disconnect to a mongodb instance via mongoose.